taylor-shift/luisroel91.github.io/_posts/2023-06-22-pmat-challenge-1.md

 * Describe the results of pulling the strings from this binary.
 Record and describe any strings that are potentially interesting.
 Can any interesting information be extracted from the strings?

 Strings contained within a binary can often help us gleam some info about its mechanism of attack.
 On the simpler end, there are `FLOSS.exe` and the built in `strings` command...but the ouput of that can be messy.

 For this task, I'd rather use PEStudio.
+A swiss army knife for analyzing Windows (PE) binaries.

 Most of it just seems like what you would expect...strings that the program would use normally.
 I can't really find any identifiers...all the URLs seem to be official ones.

 * Describe the results of inspecting the `IAT` for this binary.
 Are there any imports worth noting?

-I'll continue to use `PEStudio` for this question. `IAT` stands for `Import Address Table`.
+`IAT` stands for `Import Address Table`.
 Its how the binary knows the addresses for functions it might call, functions which are located within `DLLs` the binary depends on.

 I saw some stuff relating to handling registry keys...but even if it wasn't malware, Putty does this normally so I wouldn't really call it an identifier.